The 3-Month Wall

 This is not sentiment.
 There is data.

-It didn’t get faster — it got slower.
-Nonprofit AI research organization METR ran a randomized controlled trial with 16 experienced open-source developers (2025).
-On projects they already knew well, the group using AI tools took 19% longer to complete tasks.
-Yet the developers themselves perceived a 20% speedup.
-A 39-percentage-point gap between perception and reality.
-Results may differ on new projects, but the assumption “AI = always faster” is broken.
+It didn’t get faster – it got slower.
+The nonprofit AI research organization METR ran a randomized controlled trial with 16 experienced open-source developers (2025).
+On projects they knew well, the group using AI tools took 19% longer to complete tasks.
+Yet the developers themselves perceived a 20% speed improvement.
+The gap between perception and reality was 39pp.
+Results may differ for new projects, but the assumption “AI = always faster” breaks.

 It actually collapsed.
-Amazon mandated company-wide AI coding tool usage in 2025 and deployed 21,000 AI agents.
-During the same period, roughly 30,000 employees were laid off, drastically reducing review capacity.
-The combination of rapid AI-generated code and reduced review staff resulted in 4 Sev-1 incidents in 90 days.
-On March 5, 2026, a 6-hour outage caused an estimated 6.3 million lost orders.
-Internal documents stated: “GenAI’s rapid code generation is inadvertently exposing vulnerabilities, and current safeguards are wholly inadequate.”
+Amazon mandated AI coding tools company-wide in 2025 and deployed 21,000 AI agents.
+During the same period, approximately 30,000 employees were laid off, drastically reducing review capacity.
+The combination of rapid AI code generation and reduced review capacity resulted in 4 Sev-1 incidents over 90 days.
+On March 5, 2026, a 6-hour outage caused an estimated loss of 6.3 million orders.
+An internal document stated: “GenAI’s rapid code generation is inadvertently exposing vulnerabilities, and current safety measures are wholly inadequate.”

 “Do TDD” Is Not the Answer